 Boake A. Sells, former Chairman and CEO, Revco, D.S., Inc.

-Note from Jeffrey Schwartz: I treasure my years in the NCS Restructuring with Jon Outcalt, Sr., Boake Sells, Kevin Shaw, Bill Byrum, Thomas McKee, and Glenn Pollack (NCS investment banker and financial advisor).
+Note from Jeffrey Schwartz: I treasure my years in the NCS Restructuring with Jon Outcalt, Sr., Boake Sells, Kevin Shaw, Bill Byrum, Thomas McKee, and Glenn Pollack (NCS investment banker and financial adviser).